rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

   Dropout layers are included to reduce overfitting.
   A dense output layer with a sigmoid activation function is used for binary sentiment classification.
 Compilation: The model is compiled using the Adam optimizer with a learning rate of 0.0001.
 Binary cross-entropy is chosen as the loss function, suitable for binary classification tasks.
 Accuracy is set as the evaluation metric.

+> [!TIP]
+>Hyperparameter tuning can greatly affect the model performance.
+The final methods and values selected below resulted from comparing the model accuracy and also considering the execution time each time.

 ```
 # Clear any previous session to avoid memory issues
 tf.keras.backend.clear_session()